ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 	disabled to keep everything local; optional `run_events.json` files are still generated from ADK data for debugging.
 - **Determinism** – WorkflowAgent enforces seed propagation and records them in session metadata so reruns and audits reference the same inputs.
+Replay relies on `production_agent` writing one `line_artifacts` record per dialogue line so downstream lipsync/QA stages (and operators) can chase the exact WAV that was synthesized.

 ## Short-term operational decisions (what changed)